Hagerty (NYSE:HGTY) Issues FY 2022 Earnings Guidance

-Hagerty (NYSE:HGTY – Get Rating) last issued its earnings results on Wednesday, August 10th.
-The company reported ($0.07) earnings per share for the quarter.
-The company had revenue of $206.02 million for the quarter.
+Hagerty (NYSE:HGTY – Get Rating) last released its quarterly earnings results on Wednesday, August 10th.
+The company reported ($0.07) EPS for the quarter.
+The company had revenue of $206.02 million during the quarter.

 About Hagerty